KenPainter/GenLogic/README.md

 - Replace add-navigation.mjs with a general reconciler that looks for widows and orphans in both docs and tests/
+- re-run risks analysis, like bad data in a spread creating an infinite loop.
+Resolve and block all corrupt data paths.

 Anytime sorta-kinda maybe someday:
 - Support views